Dynamic Yield, which builds Amazon-like personalisation for the rest of us, raises $38M

 It then runs this data through its own machine learning algorithms both to recommend content and to help a marketing manager figure out better customer segmentation overall.
 There is an “autopilot” version of the product where everything is automated based on Dynamic Yield’s algorithms; or options to use the data sources to set up specific marketing campaigns; or (as is common) a combination of the two.

-Going forward, Agmon said that the plan is to work across an increasing number of interfaces where customers are going today to discover and buy goods and services.
+Going forward, Agmon said the plan is to work across an increasing number of interfaces where customers are going today to discover and buy goods and services.
 Indeed, we’ve described how some of the newest e-commerce startups have eschewed any website or app of their own and work exclusively in third-party messaging apps to acquire customers and sell goods.

 But it’s not just these new digital platforms that are becoming targets for personalisation startups like Dynamic Yield.

 Agmon said that his company is also working with a major retailer that is using its tech at its in-person payment points.
-When — for example — a customer comes to order a latte, instead of generic upselling to the latest seasonal flavour, the person taking the order will now know if the customer ever orders a sweet injection, or if she/he is more of a savoury snack of person.
+When — for example — a customer comes to order a latte, instead of generic upselling to the latest seasonal flavour, the person taking the order will now know if the customer ever orders a sweet injection, or if she/he is more of a savoury snack sort of person.
 The cashier will then know what to recommend to eat with that drink that is more likely to be purchased.

 The mom-and-pop shop with its reputation for knowing the regulars and what they like might have found its dystopian (but useful) heir.